mohamed-elhaissan/moocup/README.md

 - Upload the dist folder to your hosting provider (or attach it to a public URL) to make it accessible online.

-That’s it—you’ve got your own moocup instance running!
+That’s it - you’ve got your own moocup instance running!

 ## Contributing